-During the year ending 30 June 2011, Capacity developed a strategic plan for the period 2010-2014.
+Capacity developed a strategic plan for the period 2010-2014 in 2010.

 The Strategic Plan outlined four principal strategies and was communicated with and endorsed by shareholder councils.
-Capacity will focus on four key strategies over the next three years as detailed in the Capacity Strategic Plan 2010-2014.
 Capacity will also review progress and the continued relevance of the four strategies each year.

-To meet the strategic plan objectives a budget item titled Strategic Projects has been included within the budgets for the 2011/2012 and 2012/13 years.
+To meet the Strategic Plan objectives a budget item titled Strategic Projects has been included within the budgets for the 2011/2012 and 2012/13 years (see Section 10).
 This comprises \$135,000 to be spent in 2011/12, and \$100,000 in 2012/13.
 Capacity's budgets are prepared on a least cost of delivery basis for operational and capital expenditures.
 Strategic development imperatives have historically been unbudgeted and shareholder approval and funding assistance has been sought during a budget period.
 With the endorsement of the Capacity Strategic Plan notification of possible funding requirements is regarded as prudent if regional shared water services are to be achieved in the shortest possible timeframe.
+(See section 3.4 below)